Mathematical Analysis of Amoebas

 where

 represents the potential energy associated with the spatial relationship between the position of the active zone Ai and the position of the stimulus Xj.
-In addition, the overall potential of the system is also dependent on χj, which takes into consideration of the attractive or repulsive strength of the stimulus.
+In addition, the overall potential of the system is also dependent on χj, which takes into consideration of the attractive or repulsive of the stimulus.

 The gradient or the rate of change of the potential describes the forces – whether attractive force from attractants or repulsive force from repellents – acting on the agent since force is the negative gradient of potential, given by: